amichirayata/amichirayata.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a researcher interested in Computer Vision, Generative AI, and Machine Learning.
-My research focuses on developing mathematically grounded learning algorithms for image understanding, restoration, and generation.
-I am particularly interested in self-supervised learning, computational imaging, diffusion models, representation learning, and efficient AI systems.
+I am a researcher interested in Computer Vision, Generative AI, and energy-efficient Machine Learning.
+My research focuses on developing mathematically grounded learning algorithms for image understanding, restoration, and generation in an energy-efficient and hardware-compatible manner.
+I am currently seeking a PhD position in Generative AI, energy-efficient learning, or Medical AI.

-More broadly, I am fascinated by how principles from signal processing, optimization, probability, and statistical learning can be combined with modern deep neural networks to build robust, efficient, and trustworthy AI systems.
+I completed my Master's in Signal Processing from the Indian Institute of Science and my Bachelor's in Electronics and Telecommunication Engineering from Jadavpur University.
+The strong theoretical foundation I gained from these institutions has made me deeply interested in how principles from signal processing, stochastic systems, and statistical learning can be combined with hardware and device-level knowledge to develop modern deep neural networks that are robust, efficient, and trustworthy.
 My work spans both fundamental research and large-scale industrial applications, ranging from image restoration and inverse problems to foundation models and machine learning infrastructure.

-Research Interests:

-Computer Vision
-Image Restoration
-Diffusion Models
-Generative AI
-Multimodal Learning
-Federated Learning
-Medical AI
+Here are some of the topics I have worked on:

+* Energy-efficient image restoration and camera ISP optimization
+* Sparse video object detection using Transformer-based architectures
+* Exploration of geographical bias in LLMs and VLMs
+* Bringing up a multi-LoRA framework on wafer-scale systems
+* EEG- and ECG-guided systems for health understanding and monitoring
+* Score-guided variational self-supervised image denoising

 Feel free to explore my projects, publications, and technical writings.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](https://www.reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.